 The first thing you’ll likely want to do with your new Electrum wallet is to receive some Bitcoin.
 After all, you can’t send any Bitcoin from it until you have some to send!

-Receiving Bitcoin with Electrum is very easy.
+Receiving Bitcoin with Electrum is very simple.
 I’ve outlined the steps below:

-- Next, to the “Receiving address” label, you will see a string of characters (under the red box above).
-Click the “Copy symbol” (two pieces of paper on a blue background).
+2. Next to the “Receiving Address” label, you will see a string of characters (under the red box above).
+Click the “Copy Symbol” (two pieces of paper on a blue background).
 This will copy the public (receiving) key to your clipboard.

-- Paste the public key to where you are sending the Bitcoin.
+3. Paste the public key to where you are sending the Bitcoin.
 If you’re sending it from an exchange, paste the public key into the send address field under the withdrawal options on the exchange.
-Once you have clicked send, it may take a while to receive into your Electrum wallet.
+Once you have clicked "Send", it may take a while to receive into your Electrum wallet.

 That’s all there is to it!
 You should now have some Bitcoin in your Electrum wallet to spend!